 I had one of the specialty cocktails, the one with rum.
 It was very good, but I’m far from being expert enough to really tell the difference, honestly.

-The drink prices were quite standard for this type of event.
+The drink prices were typical for this type of event.

 Learning how to travel for less